timnew/timnew.github.com/source/_posts/2013-12-19-start-acitivity-in-background-on-android-4-dot-4-kitkat.md

----
 layout: post
-title: "Start Acitivity in background on Android 4.4 KitKat"
+title: Start Acitivity in background on Android 4.4 KitKat
-description: ""
-date: 2013-12-19 18:37
 comments: true
-categories:
-category: android
+categories: android
 tags:
   - android
   - activity
   - background
   - kitkat
   - moveTaskToBack
-sharing: true
-footer: false
-published: true
+date: 2013-12-19 08:00:00
 ---
 For some reason, Android 4.4 KitKat has changed the implementation while starting activity.

 In Android 4.3, `Activity` started from inactive `Activity` is also inactive.